 For more information about how Northeastern law students and graduates can add value to your organization, please contact:

-New Markets Program is Hightlighted in Northeastern Law Magazine
+The Office of New Markets is Highlighted in Northeastern Law Magazine

 The law school’s New Markets program helps students explore co-ops and careers in new, emerging and growth areas.